User Acceptance Testing , Usability Testing

 - Determine participant’s satisfaction with the product

-- It is a process to determine that an information system protects data and maintains functionality.
+- Security Testing is a process to determine that an information system protects data and maintains functionality.

 - Validate whether there is any information leakage in the software